Nestle is making a pink KitKat from ruby chocolate

 KitKat fans are about to get their first taste of ruby chocolate.

-Nestle (NSRGY) is launching the new flavor -- KitKat Chocolatory Sublime Ruby -- in Japan and South Korea on Friday.
-It will also be available online.
+Nestle (NSRGY) is launching the new flavor -- KitKat Chocolatory Sublime Ruby -- in stores in Japan and South Korea on Friday, and online in nine other territories including the U.S., U.K., Germany, France and Switzerland.

 Ruby chocolate was unveiled in September by Swiss chocolatier Barry Callebaut and is made using special "Ruby" cocoa beans.